FLUX-SE/all_docs/en_US/spat_revolution_doc/Files_&_folders.md

 <code>Users/.../Document/Ircam</code>

-The FLUX SE Folder contains a subfolder named *Config*  which has 3 file:
+The FLUX SE Folder contains a subfolder named *Config*  which has 3 files:

 * .ioconfig contains your added speaker arrangements to Spat Revolution
 * .presets contains your reverb presets